 St. Mary's Academy - Winnipeg, Manitoba, Canada

 The chapel, completed in 1925, is the spiritual center of Holy Names Academy.
-It provides not only a place for student worship and reflection but a sacred and beautiful setting for Catholic weddings, for which it can be rented.
+It provides a place for student worship and reflection, as well as a sacred and beautiful setting for Catholic weddings for alumnae, faculty, staff, Board of Trustees and Committee Members.

 Wedding rehearsals are usually scheduled for one hour.
-Rental of the chapel on the wedding day is in blocks of 3-1/2 hours, with the first 2-1/2 hours being preparation/picture-taking time followed by an hour-long wedding.
+Rental of the chapel on the wedding day is in blocks of 3 and-a-half hours, with the first 2 and-a-half hours being preparation/picture-taking time followed by an hour-long wedding.
 The bride and groom provide their own priest, musician(s), florist, photographer, and videographer.

-The cost is $1,250 for alumnae and $1,500 for non-graduates.
+The cost is $1,250 for alumnae, faculty, staff, Board of Trustees and Committee Members.
 This cost includes a refundable $250 damage deposit.
 Renters are also obligated to obtain liability insurance in the amount of $500,000 to cover the dates of the rehearsal and wedding.

 Please contact Val Bromfield, Chapel Weddings Coordinator, at (206) 323-4272 or email@example.com.